 It’s what the other kids think that matters.
 Some day you’ll learn to choose the ones who deserve you, but now it’s hard.

 You pray for a good day.
 Bargain with God … just like Kayla did before Shadow Day at the High School.
 You need something to go your way, something good – just this once.

 Yes, you need someone who knows how you feel.
 For Kayla, that was Olivia (Emily Robinson), her Senior Shadow guide.

 Olivia “gets” her.
 It’s really cool that Olivia likes her.
 She’s encouraging and wants to help.
 But, Olivia’s also too young to realize that Kayla needs protecting from her friend Riley (Daniel Zolgahdri), who offers to drive Kayla home.

 Kayla wants him to like her too.
 When he stops on a dark street and gets into the back seat, challenging her to play “Truth or Dare,” she’s stuck.

 #6: You do things you don’t really want to do, just to be liked

 Maybe you’re like Kayla.
 You feel like you can’t say, “No” even if something doesn’t feel right to you.
 You’re scared of what might happen if you do.

 You want so much to fit in.
-You’re having trouble listening to that all-too-quiet voice inside that tells you, “You don’t like this.”
+It’s really hard listening to that all-too-quiet voice inside that tells you, “You don’t like this.”

 Then something important happens.
 It’s a real turning point for Kayla.
 She admits to her Video viewers (and finally to herself) that she’s “nervous all the time and never feels any better.”